Aceinna/docs_openrtk/algorithms/STM_Velocity.rst

-Substituting this expression (along with the noise term) into the velocity propagation equation, and explicitly stating the frames in which the signals are available, leads to:
+Substituting this expression (along with the noise term) into the velocity propagation equation, and explicitly stating the frames in which the readings are made, leads to:

 .. math::